|SOME NOTES ON MEDIEVAL ENGLISH GENEALOGY|

 His widow, Isabel, was remarried by 1302, to Sir John de Marmion (d.1322).

 Volume 10, page 663 (as modified by volume 14):

 Clarification of the ancestry of his wife, Isabel.
 Elizabeth de Bryan was the daughter, not the sister, of Sir Guy (de Bryan), Lord Bryan (who d.
 1390)

 Volume 10, page 663, note h, and page 664 (as corrected by volume 14):

 Robert (de Poynings), Lord Poynings (d.
 1446):

-[His wife in 1416 was called Eleanor, and was then pregnant.
+[His wife in 1416 and 1423 was called Eleanor, and was pregnant in 1416.
 The date given for his first marriage, to Elizabeth Grey, conflicts with a later grant of his marriage.
 (PROPOSED)]

 Volume 10, pages 664, 665, and page 665, note e (as modified by volume 14):